Is a Classification Procedure Good Enough? A Goodness-of-Fit Assessment Tool for Classification Learning: Binary Adaptive Goodness-of-fit Test (BAGofT)

-Compared with the HL test and other relevant methods, the adaptive nature of our solution enables desirable features such as pre-screening candidate grouping methods to avoid Bonferroni correction, incorporating prior or practical knowledge/consideration that is potentially adversarial to the model under test (e.g. a variable not in the model to assess), and utilizing the discrepancy between fitted probabilities and observed response values.
-These flexibilities enable higher statistical power and we shall elaborate on it in Subsection~\ref{gp}.
-It is worth noting that BAGofT exhibits a tradeoff in data splitting.
-On one hand, sufficient test data used to perform tests can help enhance the power.
-On the other hand, more training data tend to select an adversarial grouping that increases the power.
-Theoretical guidance on the splitting ratio is included in Subsection~\ref{asy}.
-We will revisit this point in experimental studies.
+Compared with the Hosmer-Lemeshow test and other relevant methods, the proposed method allows desirable features such as pre-screening candidate grouping methods (we do not need the Bonferroni correction when considering different groupings), incorporating prior or practical knowledge that is potentially adversarial to the MTA or PTA (e.g., the BAGofT partition can be based on some potentially important variables not in the MTA or PTA), and providing interpretations on the data regions where the MTA or PTA is likely to fail.
+The above flexibility often leads to a significantly improved statistical power (elaborated in Section~\ref{gp}).
+It is worth noting that the BAGofT exhibits a tradeoff in data splitting.
+On the one hand, sufficient validation data used to perform tests can enhance power due to a more reliable assessment of the deviation.
+On the other hand, more training data enables a better estimation of $\prob(\cdot)$ and the selection of an adversarial grouping that increases power.
+We will develop theoretical analyses and experimental studies to guide the use of an appropriate splitting ratio.